 Another large, native tree is the hackberry (Celtis occidentalis).
 Though it can be found in a wide range of habitats, it is most often found in the floodplains of rivers and streams.
 Although hackberries don't possess any outstanding ornamental feature, they are adaptable.
 They tolerate acid or alkaline soils, wet or dry sites, and harsh urban conditions.
 Hackberries usually grow 50 to 60 feet tall, but can grow 100 feet tall.

 The green ash (Fraxinus pennsylvanica) is one of our most common native trees.
 It is also widely planted because of its adaptability and fast growth rate.
 The green ash grows well in both wet and dry soils.
 Its mature height is approximately 50 to 60 feet tall.
 Unfortunately, it is weak-wooded and susceptible to storm damage.
 Seedless cultivars, such as 'Patmore' and 'Bergeson,' are preferred for home landscapes.
 Another excellent cultivar is 'Summit.'
 'Summit' has an upright growth habit, but does produce a few seeds.
+An invasive pest called emerald ash borer has become a serious pest for this species and because of this insect, this tree is no longer recommended for planting in Iowa.
+[Note: Green Ash is no longer a recommended species for Iowa due to the prescence of Emerald Ash Borer.
+When this article was published, this insect pest was not yet introduced to the state]

 One of our most distinctive native trees is the sycamore (Platanus occidentalis).
 Its large maple-like leaves, persistent seedballs, exfoliating bark, and huge size make it easy to identify.
 The sycamore is not a tree for a small yard as it may eventually reach a height of 75 to 100 feet.
 It is best suited to parks and other large open areas.
 Anthracnose (a fungal disease) is a problem in cool, wet springs.
 Severe anthracnose infestations cause heavy leaf drop in late spring.